-The essay "The Future of the Negro Race in America" demonstrates that Du Bois developed a research program that was theoretically articulated.
-He is one of the earliest authors who theorized social equilibrium.
+Our essay has shown that Du Bois is one of the earliest authors who theorized social equilibrium.
 This undermines the claim that Du Bois failed to develop a systematic theoretical generalization of the facts he recorded and that, for this reason, "Du Bois's scientific legacy was limited" (Saint-Arnaud 2003: 155-56).
-Inductive reasoning does not preclude theorization.
-By prioritizing empirics, Du Bois (1968: 205) wanted to move away from "vague statements," "vast generalizations," and "fruitless word-twisting" let alone racist speculations about people of his own group.
+Inductive reasoning does not preclude theorization, as beautifully demonstrated in his 1904 essay.

 Our model is Du Boisian in spirit and results.
-It captures most of the key insights of his 1904 essay including the interdependence between the social condition of the Black community and public opinion, the cornerstone of Du Bois's framework.
-It highlights how society is subjected to both motion and status quo in a historical setting involving a dominant and a marginalized group.
-This framework takes into account historical and institutional constraints that have affected the socioeconomic advancement of Black Americans.
-Our essay has showed that Du Bois was a true political economist, and it also confirms that he was a sharp theorist of social dynamics.
-Our hope is that this research will incentivize scholars from all horizons to revisit Du Bois's writings and produce theoretical research from a Du Boisian perspective.
+It highlights the sophistication of Du Bois's dynamic approach to social change, which rules out simplistic explanations.
+The model captures most of the key insights of his 1904 essay including the interdependence between the social condition of the Black community and public opinion, the cornerstone of Du Bois's framework.
+It describes how society is subjected to both motion and status quo in a historical setting involving a dominant and a marginalized group.
+This framework takes into account historical and institutional constraints impacting the socioeconomic advancement of Black Americans.